 - sustainable changes to help make your school a healthier place.

-Funds can be used to implement one Healthy Eating Play and one Physical Activity Plays from the 2015-16 edition of the Fuel Up to Play 60 Playbook.
+Funds can be used to implement one Healthy Eating Play and one Physical Activity Play from the Playbook.
 Plays are action strategies that your school can use or adapt to make healthy improvements.
 For more information and ideas, see Funding Ideas.
 You are encouraged to request only the amount of money your school will need — from a minimum of $300 to a maximum of $4,000.